davidegaspar/davidegaspar/RESUME.md

 - Provided several CodeBuild templates with different integrations (CodePipeline and GitHub) as CloudFormation templates.
 - Created a CloudFormation template that manages GitHub WebHooks and allows teams to build and run tests on Pull Requests.
 - Ran a proof of concept on ECS Fargate, as part of our cross organization effort to investigate the benefits and drawbacks of Containers versus Lambda solutions.
+- Ongoing effort to build CloudFormation templates that solve common problems in the Organization.
+Including Artefact Store, CodeBuild Integration, Serverless logs in Splunk, Serverless metrics in InfluxDB, GitHub WebHook Integration, Secrets in Parameter Store and several Managed Policies.

 #### Senior Software Engineer @ eFinancialCareers Team - 1 year